maiahalle/DS105_Group_Final_Project/README.md

 ## Limitations

 Our project has a few technical limitations.
 Firstly, in order to be replicable, data scientists would need elevated access to Twitter API.
 However, our source code is fully available on our repository.
-Secondly, we
+Secondly, we ran into a few pre-processing errors involving retrieving the number of times tweets were retweeted or liked.
+We were unable to diagnose these errors in time.
+Had we been able to, we may have been able to make additional findings, for e.g., whether tweets containing certain polarising words or names were more likely to cause greater engagement amongst followers.

 ## Conclusion